skycoin/skywire/README.md

 `skywire-visor` can be run on Windows.
 The setup requires additional setup steps that are specified in [the docs](docs/windows-setup.md).

+### Using Skywire connection for apps

+to be documented

 ### Using the Skywire VPN